 For the last 20 years or so, organizations have bought complex applications to solve big business problems.
 These applications have driven everything from Sales all the way to Accounting.
-However, organizations are often forced to fit into the vendors box of described processes to adopt these applications.
+However, organizations are often forced to fit into the vendor's box of described processes to adopt these applications.
 The alternative is an expensive customization effort.
 So most companies just try to conform to the application vendor.
-What often happens however, is that organizations just end up with a ton of gaps that are driven through endless spreadsheets.
+What often happens, however, is that organizations just end up with a ton of gaps that are driven through endless spreadsheets.

 But spreadsheets are a lousy way of running an organization.
-They’re don’t scale, they can’t smoothly run applications, they rely to much on individuals to manage them, thus they’re inconsistent, and I could keep going and going.
+They’re don’t scale, they can’t smoothly run applications, they rely too much on individuals to manage them, thus they’re inconsistent, and I could keep going and going.
 BUT spreadsheets are flexible and easy to understand, and this is why companies have them all over the place.

 Because of this flexibility, the Low Code industry has gone by many names.
 So you’ll hear everything from Business Process Management, or Digital Transformation Automation, all the way to Enterprise High-Productivity Application Platform as a Service.

 Intricity has specialists that can help deliver value to your organization by setting up a roadmap of wins that will help your organization realize a strategic end state.
-We have created a short assessment which can help you determine the processes that are best delivered with Low Code and how to break up their value milestones.
+We have created a short assessment that can help you determine the processes that are best delivered with Low Code and how to break up their value milestones.